 The Timing of recognition of advertising and sponsorship revenues is considered a key audit matter.
-These revenues are varied with regards to the nature timing of the activities to which they relate and recognized once the program or advertisement gets aired.
+These revenues are varied with regards to the nature and timing of the activities to which they relate and are recognized once the program or advertisement gets aired.

-gets aired and sponsorship revenue is recognized after the program gets aired.
-There is a risk of premature recognition of revenues occurring close to balance date where the advertisement or had not been aired.
+The advertising revenue is recognized after the advertisement gets aired and sponsorship revenue is recognized after the program gets aired.
+There is a risk of premature recognition of revenues occurring close to balance date where the advertisement or program had not been aired.